rhagarty/techxchange-instanton-lab/README.md

 ### Tag and push your 2 application images to the OpenShift registry

-Use `podman images` to verify your 2 local images:
+Use `podman images` to verify your 2 local images.
+The image names should be:

+* dev.local/getting-started
+* dev.local/getting-started-instanton

 Now tag and push them to the OpenShift registry: